briannafan03/MAIS202_Project/README.md

 # Project description
 The Recipe Recommendation App gives users recommendations based on recipes that they've previously liked.
 The model is built around a BERT model from Hugging Face which maps sentences to vectors that were later used to calculate similarities between recipes.

-# Running the app
-To run the web app, install all packages in requirements.txt.
-Then, change into the main directory of this repository and run

-python app.py

-Lastly, open a browser and navigate to your http://localhost:5000.

 # Repository organization
 static/
 - CSS file for landing page